 In most cases, however, they are throttling specific types of traffic.
-Without a VPN, for example, your ISP can identify if you’re using P2P file transfers.
+Without a VPN, for example, your ISP can identify if you’re sending files for work.
 Everything on the Internet has particular ways of making a connection.
 Your ISP can see those indicators and specifically reduce the speed on those.
-So if they don’t want you to use P2P, they might limit how much bandwidth can travel through those specific ports.
-They can still keep streaming video ports wide open, but slow down gaming traffic or data from unapproved video platforms.
+So if they don’t want you to send large work files, they might limit how much bandwidth can travel through those specific ports.
+They can still keep certain ports wide open, but slow down gaming traffic or data from unapproved video platforms.

 Or they might also be throttling your connection so they can give the bandwidth to customers that pay more.
 Or to companies that have paid to have their traffic prioritized while limiting data from their competitors.
 There are lots of reasons why you might need to stop data throttling online.

 What Does Throttling Look Like?